This fissure is present in the developing fetal petrous temporal bone and is typically ossified by 24 weeks.

 - CT cisternography and radionuclide cisternography can diagnose this rare condition

-- heavily T2 weighted images are helpful in diagnosis
+- heavily T2 weighted images are helpful

 - 1. Jégoux F, Malard O, Gayet-Delacroix M et-al. Hyrtl's fissure: a case of spontaneous cerebrospinal fluid otorrhea.
 AJNR Am J Neuroradiol.
 2006;26 (4): 963-6.
 Pubmed citation